SCHOOL HOURS AND ROUTINES, HEALTH, EMERGENCIES & FAQS

 - an eye infection

-On the first day of your child's non-attendance at school due to illness, please call the school secretary to inform us of your child's absence.
+On each day of your child's non-attendance at school due to illness please call the School Office to inform us of your child's absence.

 The school will ask parents to collect from school any child who has: